microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/explanations/recording-bot-overview.md

 ![Image 1](../images/Overview.svg)

 As seen in the image Microsoft Teams clients communicate with the Micorsoft Teams platform.
+The Microsoft Teams Platform communicates with the bot recording application via different channels.
+It gets a notification URL of the bot recording application from a bot service.

-If a Microsoft Teams user initiates a call (a call with another user or a call into a meeting) in its Microsoft Teams client, the client connects to the Microsoft Teams platform.
-On the Microsoft Teams platform compliance recording policies are evaluated, if the user is under a policy the HTTPS notification URL from the corresponding bot service is loaded.
-The Microsoft Teams platform then creates a graph call entity that represent the bot recording applications call into the users call for recording.
-The call entity is sent to the notification URL, this is the entrypoint for the recording bot application to record the calls.
+The flow if a Microsoft Teams user initiates a call (a call with another user or a call into a meeting) in the Microsoft Teams client looks approxamatly like this:

+1. The users Microsoft Teams client connects to the Microsoft Teams platform.
+2. The Microsoft Teams platform evaluates the compliance recording policies.

+    - If the user is under a policy:

+3. The Microft Teams platform loads the HTTPS notification URL from the corresponding bot service.
+4. The Microsoft Teams platform creates a call(an entity) on the Graph Communications API for the bot recording application, with destination to the users call and metadata of the users call.
+5. The call is sent to the notification URL of the bot recording application.

 > [!IMPORTANT]
 > The notification URL must be HTTPS and the certificate used must be signed by a valid authority.

-After the bot recording application receives a call from the Microsoft Teams platform, the bot recording application should send an answer to the Microsoft Teams platform via the Graph Communications API.
-The answer of the recording application must contains some configuration settings e.g. the TCP endpoint of the media processor of the bot.
-The answer can also contain a new notification URL for further notifications regarding the call.
+When the bot recording application receives the notification with the new call from the Microsoft Teams platform, the bot recording application should answer the call via the Graph Communications API.
+The answer must contain some configuration e.g. the TCP endpoint of the media processor of the bot or a new notification URL for further notifications regarding the call.
 With a new notification URL further notifications, of the call that is being answered, are sent to the new URL.
-The recording bot application receives a notification for every time a user joins, leaves, mutes, starts a screen sharing and more actions users can do in a meeting.
+The recording bot application receives notifications for users joining, leaving, muting, starting screen shares and more.

+After the bot recording application answered and accepted a call, the Microsoft Teams platform opens a connection on the provided TCP endpoint.
+After an initial handshake for authorization and encryption, metadata and media events are transferred via the TCP connection.

 > [!IMPORTANT]
 > The TCP endpoint also requires a certificate signed by a valid authority.
 The Certificate for the HTTPS endpoint and the TCP endpoint **can** be the same.

-After the bot recording application answered and accepted a call, the Microsoft Teams platform opens a connection on the provided TCP endpoint.
-After an initial handshake for authorization and encryption, metadata and media events are transferred via the TCP connection.

 ## Graph Communications SDK